snimu/blog/contents/modded-nanogpt-multi-output/article.md

 TODO: iff final two or three layer lambdas are positive and the rest are negative&mdash;a.k.a. the final few layers are actively doing prediction, while the previous ones only provide context&mdash;could we simply run them in parallel and then do a learned weighted sum over their outputs?

 TODO: Are the magnitudes of lambdas from early layers lower than those from late layers?
 Because their impact on the output is reduced, so less of the impact has to be removed.

-TODO: Should we have a weighted sum over the current activation and the activation at layer l-n, every m steps? l: layer-num, n: skip-distance, m: skip-cadence.
-Then the layers can really focus only on providing context for the next layer.
-We could even set n=m=1; then each layer's output will have the previous layer's output removed from it and can fully provide context to the next layer.

 ## The path to the record